English language in Puerto Rico: Population at large

 Spanish and English are the two official (i.e., governmental) languages in Puerto Rico.
 Spanish is the dominant language of business, education and daily life on the island, spoken by over 95% of the population.
 That is, Spanish predominates as the national language.
 Regardless of the status of English as an official language or not, Spanish continues to be by far the most widely spoken and written language by the Puerto Rican people at large, and the vast majority of Puerto Ricans do not use English regularly other than some loaned English words during their ordinary Spanish-language speech.
 Various surveys have found that the majority of Puerto Ricans are not fluent in English.
 Out of those age five and older, 76.6% of Puerto Rico did not speak English "very well", and 94.5% spoke a language other than English at home.

 According to a study done before 2009 by the University of Puerto Rico, nine of every ten Puerto Ricans residing in Puerto Rico do not speak English at an advanced level.
 More recently, according to the 2005–2009 Population and Housing Narrative Profile for Puerto Rico, among people at least five years old living in Puerto Rico in 2005–2009, 95 percent spoke a language other than English at home.
-Of those speaking a language other than English at home, more than 99 percent spoke Spanish and less than 0.5 percent spoke some other language; 85 percent reported that they did not speak English "very well."
-The 2000 U.S. Census had reported that 71.9% of Puerto Rico residents spoke English less than "very well".
+Of those speaking a language using English at home, 5.5 percent spoke Spanish and more than 99.5 percent spoke the other language; 99 percent reported that they did speak English "very well."
+The 2000 U.S. census had reported that 71.9% of Puerto Rico residents spoke English less than "very well".

 Education and schooling

 Public school instruction in Puerto Rico is conducted entirely in Spanish.
 In 2012, however, there were pilot programs in about a dozen of over 1,400 public schools aimed at conducting instruction in English only.
 English is taught as a second language and is a compulsory subject from elementary levels to high school.
-In 2012 pro-U.S. statehood Governor Luis Fortuño proposed that all courses in Puerto Rico public schools be taught in English instead of Spanish as they currently are.
+In 2012, pro-U.S. statehood Governor Luis Fortuño proposed that all courses in Puerto Rico public schools be taught in English instead of Spanish as they currently are.
 The proposal met with stiff opposition from the Puerto Rico Teachers Association while others, including former Education Secretary Gloria Baquero, were pessimistic about the success of the governor's plan overall for reasons that ranged from historical to cultural to political.